News · Published 22 May 2020

 Majoro reminds, however, that the biggest lesson he has learned about leadership is the need to address “the core problem, not the symptomatic ones”.
 He also knows that standing still is not an option for political longevity.

-This article was published on The Daily Maverick.
+This article first appeared in the Daily Maverick.